Home Cocktails Coffee / Tea Irish Coffee

 Irish Coffee Variations

-Baileys Irish Coffee This variation incorporates Baileys Irish Cream, adding a rich, creamy texture and a hint of chocolate flavor.
-Swap: Replace whipped cream with Baileys Irish Cream.
+Baileys Irish Coffee This variation incorporates Baileys Irish Cream for added sweetness and creaminess, creating a richer drink.
+Swap: Replace the whipped cream with Baileys Irish Cream.

 Pairs Well With